 The World is Ours is a coming-of-age story following the lives of Ameena, Shenzi and Kevin.
-It is set in four countries: Uganda, Kenya, Congo and USA.
-This gives insight into the sights and sounds of these spaces while relaying vital information about what transpires in terms of politics, mining, streetlife, family, and money matters.
+It is set in four countries: Uganda, Kenya, Congo and the USA which gives insight into the sights and sounds of these spaces while relaying vital information about what transpires in politics, mining, streetlife, family and money matters.

-The four books are interlinked as one book feeds into the other to create a powerful, poignant story with strong thematic areas of love and loss, betrayal, culture and gender, tradition, politics, and dominion.
+The four books are interlinked to create a powerful, poignant story with strong thematic areas of love and loss, betrayal, culture and gender, tradition, politics, and dominion.

-The plot is character-driven and keeps the reader engaged.
-The vital characters are well fleshed out.
+The plot is character-driven with the vital characters well fleshed out.
 However, I would have liked to see more of the lives of Boda and Livingstone, Kevin`s right-hand men on the streets.
 They seemed to remain in the shadows like they didn’t fit into Kevin’s rich clique.
 What became of them?
 Were they jealous of Kevin and his new friends?
 Did they grumble about not attending his big parties?
 Did they become dissatisfied with the new and old Kevin?

 The novel is rich with information about Somali culture and folklore which enriched it greatly.
 Readers will have an opportunity to learn something new upon reading this book.